TZstatsADS/fall2017-project1-budingtanke/README.md

 ![image](figs/title.jpg) ![](http://atlantablackstar.com/wp-content/uploads/2013/03/republican-democrat-battle.jpeg)

-**Final report is in the doc folder named "Proj1_HanLin.html", you need to download it to see the final results and visualization.**
+**Final report is in the doc folder named "Proj1_HanLin.html" or "Proj1_HanLin.nb.ntml", you need to download it to see the final results and visualization.**

 **Final rmd file is in the doc folder named "Proj1_HanLin.Rmd", which contains all the code.**